 News anchors and radio personalities are not usually the ones getting interviewed.
 Anne Hudson is the exception.
 When we ran into her earlier this month, we couldn’t help but be charmed by her personality and infectious laugh.
 She is YNN’s Lifestyle reporter and the morning radio show host of Mosser and Hudson Mornings on 98.1 KVET.
 Austin Fusion followed her around for an afternoon of style reporting and being fabulous.
 In between takes we asked her how she got to be so accomplished.

 AFM: How long have you been working in television and radio?

 AH: Over 10 years.
 I’ve worked for Clear Channel since 2001.
-I was a VJ for ME Television for 4 years and now I’m the Lifestyle reporter for YNN Austin.
+I was a VJ for ME Television for four years and now I’m the lifestyle reporter for YNN Austin.
 I’ve been doing radio and television since I graduated college.

 AFM: We know you as the YNN Lifestyle reporter, “Fashionably Yours” and faithfully watch your weekly style guide on Wednesdays.
 Tell us a little more about your other day job.

 AH: Well, I also host a morning radio show, it’s called Mosser and Hudson Mornings on 98.1 KVET.
 We have fun on the air, we talk about a bunch of different topics, we try to keep it local and talk about what’s going on in Austin.
 We also discuss national news, but it’s a blast because Mosser and I are both polar opposites.
 He is a self proclaimed geek and I love gossip, fashion, celebrities all that kind of stuff, so while we both think the other is ridiculous, it works and it’s a fun fit.

 AFM: You are kind of unique, in that you are one of the only weekly televised style guides for the Austin area.
 Why do you think that is?